Welcome to our Reap More Than You Sow blog.

 RMTYS is a local non-profit, based in Winston-Salem, to facilitate the establishment and maintenance of community and school gardens.
 Our RMTYS gardens are providing hands-on learning, recreation, exercise, aesthetics, community achievement and pride, education, fellowship, ecotherapy and of course vegetables, fruits and flowers to enrich the lives of those involved.
 In addition to feeding ourselves, many people at the food charities have received several thousand pounds of extra fresh, natural and nutritious produce.
 (We operate on a “zero waste” policy.)
 It really doesn’t get much better!

-We had four charter gardens in 2010 and have now grown to over twenty community and school gardens in the area reaching from Thomasville to King and from Advance to Walnut Cove.
-Excluding the school gardens, these community gardens produced over 8,500 pounds of fresh food last year and donated nearly 4,000 pounds to local food banks and pantries.
+We had four charter gardens in 2010 and have now grown to over twenty community and school gardens in the area reaching from south Winston to King and from Advance to Walnut Cove.
+This year, the RMTYS gardens produced over 11,500 pounds of fresh produce of which 8,210 pounds were donated to local food banks and pantries.
+What an incredible achievement!

 We have ambitious plans and would like to see this project spread to new communities, neighborhoods, churches, and schools: involving more people, enabling families to grow their own food, and giving back in all the ways you can imagine.
 These plans are greatly dependent on our fundraising success, and this is a priority for us.
 As a priority, we are seeking to raise sufficient funds to sustain operations through 2013 until our major fundraising activity and program roll out gets underway.
 Your donations are used wisely and benefit numerous individuals and families.
 We are helping people to help themselves!
 It is a “win-win” situation!